The cast of Love Island have returned to their day jobs.

 “We don’t tend to get out of the microbiology lab all that much, so it was nice to get away for a few days.
 I just hope my assistant has kept my work and research up to standard in my absence.”

-John, a 31-year-old reformed boyband member and now Creative Director of the London Philharmonic Orchestra, said, “Ah, yes, that band.
-I used to be a part a boyband.
+Marcel, a 31-year-old reformed Blazin’ Squad member and now Creative Director of the London Philharmonic Orchestra, said, “Ah, yes, that band.
+I used to be a part of that.
 The frivolity of youth.